candi-date-xyz/candi-date/README.md

 This uses a block-chain for coordination but not sensitive information is published there.
 The block-chain requires a wallet.

 ### What is Github.com and why do I need an account?
-𝓒and𝖎-𝔇⍺𝑡𝑒 will create a github password vault of your cryptographic wallet.
+𝒞andꭵ-𝔇⍺𝑡𝑒 will create a github password vault of your cryptographic wallet.

 ### github also provides public hosting & version control of text files
  This github, is where you can submit your digital requirements.